acforrester/acforrester/README.md

 Hello there!
-I'm an economist and public policy researcher working on housing finance in Washington, DC.
+I'm an economist and public policy researcher working on financial economics in Washington, DC.